-In the previous clinical blog, ‘An Introduction to Survival Analysis for Clinical Trials’, I touched on some of the characteristics of survival data and various fundamental methods for analysing such data, focusing solely on non-parametric methods of analysis which only estimate the survival function at time points within the range of the raw data.
+In our previous blog on survival analysis, we touched on some of the characteristics of survival data and various fundamental methods for analysing such data, focusing solely on non-parametric methods of analysis which only estimate the survival function at time points within the range of the raw data.
 I mentioned in the conclusion that parametric methods can be very useful for clinical trial research, as they can allow for extrapolation beyond follow-up.

 Parametric statistics assume sample data is from a population which follows a particular distribution and has fixed parameters.
 Fundamentally, a model of the data is being created, which in turn can be extrapolated beyond the fixed follow-up time.
 Compared with non-parametric statistics, more assumptions are being made about a population.
 However if these assumptions are valid then inference could be more precise – e.g. standard errors of estimates such as median survival times will tend to be smaller .